VITAMIN E CREAM COSMETIC INFORMATION

 22896

-Chemicals and contaminants associated with cancer are found in water, food, and several other ordinary products.
-But, no area of consumer products is subject to less government oversight than cosmetics and other personal care products, including Vitamin E Cream.
-Though most of the contaminants and chemicals in cosmetics in all likelihood pose minimal risk, being exposed to a few is associated with serious health problems, including cancer.
+Chemicals associated with cancer are found in food, water, and lots of other ordinary products.
+However, no kind of consumer products is subject to less government inspection than cosmetics and other personal products, including Vitamin E Cream.
+While most of the chemicals and contaminants in cosmetics likely pose very little risk, being exposed to some has been associated with critical health conditions, such as cancer.